tambej29/SQL/Olist E-commerce EDA/EDA Results.md

 ```
 ![month](https://github.com/tambej29/SQL/assets/68528130/98b624c6-d27e-4b95-a479-752c9e97499f)

 _There is a seasonal variation in order volume, with summer having the highest volume and fall having the lowest volume.
-This could be due to people preparing for the fall holidays_
+This could be due to people preparing for the fall holidays._

 ### Shipping Insights
 What is the average delivery time?